athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Feats/Winter Sleet.md

 Bone-chilling, swirling sleet surrounds you, cruel as deepest winter.
 Surfaces in your kinetic aura are coated in slippery ice.
-A creature that moves on this uneven ground immediately falls unless it [[Actions/Balance|Balances]] (DC 15).
-A creature is [[Conditions/Off-Guard|Off-Guard]] on the ice, as normal for uneven ground.
-You're immune to these effects.
+A creature that moves on the ice immediately falls unless it succeeds at an Acrobatics check check or Reflex check save against your impulse DC – 2.
+A creature that Steps or Crawls doesn't have to attempt a check or save.
+You're immune to this effect.

 If a creature on the ice is critically hit by one of your water impulses or critically fails at a save against one, that creature is [[Conditions/Slowed 1|Slowed 1]] until the end of its next turn.